Incarnate Word Academy (Missouri)

 Incarnate Word Academy is a Roman Catholic, private, secondary school for girls.
 The school is sponsored by the Congregation of the Sisters of Charity of the Incarnate Word.

 History

 In 1932, the Sisters of Charity of the Incarnate Word opened the all-girls high school in response to a need for the education of young women.
 In the first year, the school enrolled thirty-five students.
 Three additional buildings and seventy-five years later, the school is now home to about five hundred students.

+Incarnate Word set the national record in girls high school basketball by winning 141 consecutive games from 2020 to 2025.